-MAC VERIFY of encrypt calls, the security of the MAC relies on the operation being atomic and specific.
+MAC VERIFY possible to compose certain MACs using a series of encrypt calls, the security of the MAC relies on the operation being atomic and specific.
 GENERATE CRYPTOGRAM VALIDATE CRYPTOGRAM For composite cryptogram operations such as financial CVC or ARQC.
 To specify exactly which cryptogram the key is used for it is also necessary to specify a role for the key (see Section 3.6 "Cryptographic Parameters" in [KMIP-Spec]).
-TRANSLATE ENCRYPT To accommodate secure routing of traffic and TRANSLATE DECRYPT data.
-In many areas that rely on symmetric TRANSLATE WRAP TRANSLATE UNWRAP techniques (notably, but not exclusively financial networks), information is sent from place to place encrypted using shared symmetric keys.
-When encryption keys are changed, it is desirable for the change to be an atomic operation, otherwise distinct unwrap-wrap or decrypt-encrypt steps risk leaking the plaintext data during the translation process.
+TRANSLATE ENCRYPT TRANSLATE DECRYPT TRANSLATE WRAP TRANSLATE UNWRAP To accommodate secure routing of traffic and data.
+In many areas that rely on symmetric techniques (notably, but not exclusively financial networks), information is sent from place to place encrypted using shared symmetric keys.
+When encryption keys are changed, it is desirable for the change to be an atomic operation, otherwise distinct unwrap-wrap or decryptencrypt steps risk leaking the plaintext data during the translation process.
 TRANSLATE ENCRYPT/DECRYPT is used for data encipherment.
 TRANSLATE WRAP/UNWRAP is used for key wrapping.